a-n-rose/language-classifier/README.md

 With a lot of speech data, this will take several hours.

 5) *Before* running the script 'train_ann_mfcc_basic.py':
-* Check global variables, i.e. database name, table name, batchsize, epochs, and the name the model should be saved under
+* Check global variables, i.e. database name, table name, batchsize, epochs, and the name the model should be saved under.

 6) run 'train_ann_mfcc_basic.py' in same directory as the database